 Office of International Programs

 Thank you for your interest in our study abroad programs!
-The goal of this page is to help you better understand the Newcastle study abroad program and highlight distinguishing features and components that will interest you as a parent.
-More detailed and updated information are given to your son or daughter in information sessions, academic reviews, workshops, and pre-departure orientations.
-Once you read this information, we strongly encourage you to discuss this with your son/daughter first.
+We want to help you better understand the Newcastle study abroad program and highlight distinguishing features and components that will interest you as a parent.
+More detailed and updated information is given to your son or daughter in information sessions, academic reviews, workshops, and pre-departure orientations.
+Once you read this information, we strongly encourage you to discuss this with your student.
 Please know all information is given to the students, and we ask students to share all of this with you.

 We hope you find this information helpful in assisting your son/daughter to accomplish his or her goal of learning, living, and serving abroad.
 We look forward to working with you and your son/daughter.

-Loyola students can study abroad at Newcastle University in Newcastle Upon Tyne in the United Kingdom.
+Loyola students can study abroad at Newcastle University, which is a large research university (18,000+ students) located in northeast England in the city Newcastle-Upon-Tyne.
 The program is available for a single semester or for the full academic year.
-The fall semester runs from late September through mid-January and the Spring semester runs from late January through early June.
+The fall semester runs from late September through mid-December and the Spring semester runs from late January through early June.

 Travel to Newcastle

 Students are financially responsible for their own airfare.
 Loyola will arrange a group flight from the New York/New Jersey area and students are encouraged to book this flight through our travel agent.
 They will fly to Newcastle together and return on the same group-flight.
-While we encourage students to stay for the duration of the program, if necessary, students are able to change their travel date on either end, but it will be at their own cost.
+Any changes made to departure dates will need to be paid for by the student.
 Loyola does not pay for any flight deviations or tickets changes at all.
 If a student wishes to change their ticket, they must contact our travel agent at Frosch Travel, 410-433-9300.

 The group flies on British Airways